 I get so many emails from people who have me as a contact and their account password has been cracked, that I set up a canned response in Gmail.
 When I get one of these emails that has something like a link in the email with no subject, or there may even be a subject.
 They are almost always from someone I know, and have received email from in the past.
-I just hit the "reply all" and send this out to everyone.
+I just hit the "reply all", remove the fake sender email, and send this out to everyone.
 I use the BCC when I send out to multiple recipients, except in cases like this where everyone can already see the list of recipients.
 All I have to do for this email is to change the name(s) and the gender of the original sender.
 I also remove the link in the original email that is quoted, so that nobody can click on it from this reply.
 I will often copy the first line to add to the subject of the email.
 Far and away, Yahoo has the most accounts sending this stuff out.
 Personally I believe their security must be the weakest of the major email vendors.
 I fully admit that I am a Google "fanboy", but with good reason, their products are great and they have very good security.
 You can even use gmail and have it retrieve your email from your other email service and send mail out as if it were coming from that account.

 Feel free to copy this email and change it to your own names or just leave it alone and hopefully I will get some business from it!

 This email was sent out to all the addresses that were sent to me as well.